rsocket/rsocket/FAQ.md

 #### Why a new protocol?

-The full explanations of motivations can be found in [Motivations.md](https://github.com/ReactiveSocket/reactivesocket/blob/master/Motivations.md).
+The full explanation of motivations can be found in [Motivations.md](https://github.com/ReactiveSocket/reactivesocket/blob/master/Motivations.md).

 Some of the key reasons include: